sarahxj/sarahxj.github.io/index.md

 ## Outreach and Community Involvement

-I (enjoy sharing my research through) teaching and outreach and participate in a number of outreach activities.
-I hope
+I enjoy sharing my passion for astronomy through teaching and outreach and I strive to be involved with community collaboration efforts as much as possible.
+I am particularly passionate about increasing the accessibility of astronomy to underserved communities and students and hope to increase opportunities for students from all backgrounds to become inspired by astronomy.
+I participate in a number of outreach activities, including but not limited to the following:

 **Planet Finder Academy:** The Planet Finder Academy is an outreach program hosted by the California Institute of Technology for Pasadena-area high school students to learn about exoplanets and exoplanet science.
-Over the course of a one-week summer session and additional follow-up sessions during the school year, PFA students learn about the history of exoplanet science, the skills and methods that researchers use to study exoplanets today, and how to become involved with exoplanet research themselves.
+Over the course of a one-week summer session in July and additional follow-up sessions during the school year, PFA students learn about the history of exoplanet science, the skills and methods that researchers use to study exoplanets today, and how to become involved with exoplanet research themselves.
+I am honored to be one of the lead instructors for the Planet Finder Academy.
+As part of the program's content, I developed Jupyter notebooks and worksheets for students to learn the basics of Python for scientific programming and the RV method for detecting exoplanets which can be found (HERE).
+I also assist with general day-to-day planning and instruction during the program.

-**EPRV Research Coordination Network:** We will host the ACM Multimedia Asia 2020 conference in Singapore!

-(Other)
+You can read more about the Planet Finder Academy [here](https://www.admissions.caltech.edu/explore-more/news/outreach-program-engages-public-high-school-students-in-the-discovery-of-exoplanets), [here](https://www.coloradoboulevard.net/27-pasadena-unified-students-are-planet-finders/), and [here](https://www.coloradoboulevard.net/pasadena-unified-high-schoolers-train-as-planet-finders-at-caltech/).

+**EPRV Research Coordination Network:** The [EPRV Research Coordination Network (RCN)](https://exoplanets.nasa.gov/exep/NNExplore/EPRV-RCN/EPRV-RCN-welcome/) is an intiative sponsored by the NASA Exoplanet Exploration Program to facilitate collaboration among RV researchers.
+As a member of the EPRV RCN, I participate in periodic meetings to help coordinate RV research efforts across the community and I have been fortunate to work with many other members of the EPRV RCN.

+In the past, I have also served as the co-president of the [Georgetown University Astronomical Society](https://www.instagram.com/gtown_astro/), as an undergraduate board member of the [Georgetown University Women in Physics](https://physics.georgetown.edu/georgetown-university-women-in-physics-guwip/) (fun fact: I designed the logo!), and a member of the Student Advisory Council for the American Physical Society (APS)'s [Conference for Undergraduate Women in Physics](https://www.aps.org/programs/women/cuwip/index.cfm).
+I was also a member of the Georgetown University [Physicists Against Racism](https://par.georgetown.domains/) and the Georgetown University [Society of Physics Students](https://sps.georgetown.domains/).
+I was also an undergraduate teaching assistant for PHYS 101: Principles of Physics I and PHYS 102: Principles of Physics II.